elliesmith135/E05a-Input/README.md

 # E05-Input

 This is an exercise to help you become accustomed to how Godot treats user input.
+I learned how to naviaget Godot and import new folders.
+Ellie Smith 2020

 Instructions are as follows:
  - Fork and Clone this repository.
 Choose a location where it will be downloaded on your computer.